Post 7 of 11

 Also, it is the only one with the RTMP protocol.

-However, keep in mind that as you learn more about streaming, settings, and widgets, you will have to switch to another software – this one won’t be able to keep up with your progress.
+However, keep in mind that as you learn more about streaming, settings, and widgets, you will have to switch to another one of the best streaming software – this one won’t be able to keep up with your progress.

-I will finish this list with one of the oldest streaming software – Bandicam.
+I will finish this list with one of the oldest streaming software for live streaming – Bandicam.

 Almost all streamers are familiar with it, and they have probably used it at some point.